-2024 - Classic Tour | 13 Days | Physical Level 1

-Cairo - Alexandria - El Alamein - Luxor - Edfu - Kom Ombo - Aswan - Abu Simbel - Cairo
+Classic Tour | 13 Days | Physical Level 1 Cairo - Alexandria - El Alamein - Luxor - Edfu - Kom Ombo - Aswan - Abu Simbel - Cairo

 Steeped in history, romance and legend, a tour of Egypt is one of the grandest adventures a traveller can enjoy.
 Discover the country from top to toe, from the shores of Alexandria to the immense temples at Abu Simbel, at Egypt's southernmost edge.
-En route, be entranced by ancient pyramids, medieval catacombs, Coptic monasteries, and colossal statues, and enjoy a Nile cruise from Luxor to Aswan.
+En route, be entranced by ancient pyramids, medieval catacombs, Coptic monasteries, and colossal statues, and enjoy a 5 Nile cruise from Luxor to Aswan.

+- Travel the full length of Egypt

 - Delve into the Catacombs of Alexandria

 - Visit the WWII battle site of El Alamein

 - Explore the Temples of Karnak and Luxor

 - Marvel at the tombs in the Valley of the Kings

-- Enjoy a cruise from Luxor to Aswan
+- Enjoy a cruise from 5 Luxor to Aswan

 - See the incomparable Abu Simbel temples